Have you heard of hidden mothers in family photos?

 There are many fascinating examples of this photographic phenomenon, dating from tintypes up to the turn-of-the-century at the Flickr group and at the Retronaut blog.

-Have you seen examples of hidden mothers in family photos?
+Do you have hidden mothers in your family photos?
+Take another look!